pruderad/PVTY_LLM/README.md

 ```

 ## 📊 Model library
-Ollama supports a list of models available on [ollama.com/library](https://ollama.com/library)
+Ollama supports a list of models available on [ollama.com/library](https://ollama.com/library).

+Some example models that can be downloaded are also listed on [github.com/ollama](https://github.com/ollama/ollama).

 📂 ⚙️ 🚀 📊 📦 🧠 📌 📧